Are you seeking maintenance in a divorce? Are you concerned about paying maintenance in a divorce? Learn about your rights and how I can help.

 Maintenance is also known as “alimony” or “spousal support”.
 However, alimony is a term no longer used in Illinois.
 Maintenance is financial support provided from one ex-spouse to the other.
 It may be granted on a temporary basis during the divorce proceedings or for a specified time after a divorce becomes final.

-This seems to be the one question I get above all others.
+As a Frankfort divorce attorney who has handled countless family law cases, this seems to be the one question I get above all others.
 However, there is no simple answer.
 Illinois courts have a set of guidelines to follow in determining the amount to award as spousal support.
 However, these are only guides, and judges are allowed to deviate from these guidelines if the judge finds that cause exists.

 The determination of maintenance payments depends on a set of factors.
 Some of those factors include the following: